+The Advocate: LGBT teen homelessness is a very specific issue.
+What made you want to write about this problem in particular?
 Lyndsey D'Arcangelo: I know that it's an issue that isn't readily discussed in the mainstream media.
 Sure, many teens come out and their parents support them.
 But just as many are kicked out of their homes for being gay and they have nowhere to go but the streets.
 It's something I wanted to explore a bit more and see if I could open up a can of worms a bit.

+Do you have a target audience in mind for this novel?
 My target audience is young adults.
 The book and its prequel [The Trouble With Emily Dickinson] are marketed as young adult LGBT fiction.
 But I think the themes in both books cross sexuality boundaries, so any teen could get something out of reading them.

+Are there LGBT writers who have inspired you?
 I think Alex Sanchez really has his ear to the ground when it comes to writing popular young adult LGBT books.
 But my inspiration will always be Judy Blume.
 She wasn't afraid to talk about real issues that young adults faced and she wrote stories with memorable characters and blunt plots.
 I aspired to do the same.

+Can you describe the research you did for this novel?
 The research was pretty simple.
 I spoke with friends of mine who are social workers to get the legality issues correct regarding homeless teens.
 And I relied on PFLAG and other youth organizations for statistical information.
 As for the setting, I used to live in Boston, so I know the lay of the land well.

+You've said before that you try to write characters based on people you've met in real life.
+Is Pudge, the homeless gay teen in the book, based on someone you know?
 Pudge is mixture of a bunch of teens I've met throughout the years.
 I often visit local high school gay-straight alliance groups or attend youth events in the Buffalo area, and I take time to talk to teens.
 Many of the teens that I've met were scared to talk to their parents because of a fear of being kicked out of the house.
 I imagined what it would be like for them had that actually happened.